Wet Brining—The Juicy Secret Meat Marinades Wish They Had

 - 1 tablespoon hot sauce

 Instructions: Mix all ingredients.
 No need to boil.
-Stir to allow the sugar to dissolve.
+Stir to dissolve the sugar.

 Follow the brining time guide for the type of meat you are using.